 One of the hobbies my kids enjoy the most is swimming.
 If I had a choice, there’s only one thing I’d want to be swimming in: money!
 A sea of cold hard cash!
 But in today’s trying times, that seems highly unlikely.
 There’s just so much spending that goes on in and around the family that living in the lap of luxury almost seems to be the ultimate mission impossible.
-Although I may never get the chance to do the freestyle in a pool of money, there are ways for any family to stretch their budget:
+Although I may never get the chance to do the freestyle in a pool of money, there are ways for you to stretch the family budget:

 When doing the groceries, the old adage of sticking to your shopping list still holds true.
 Don’t shop when you’re hungry, as you may be tempted to just pull out anything off the shelves.